awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_02_ami_customization.md

 If you don't want to create anything in advance, you can use your AMI and create an AWS ParallelCluster from that AMI\.

-With this method, it takes longer for the AWS ParallelCluster to be created because all the software that is needed by AWS ParallelCluster when the cluster is created must be installed\.
+With this method, it takes longer for the AWS ParallelCluster to be created because all the software that's needed by AWS ParallelCluster when the cluster is created must be installed\.
 Moreover, scaling up also takes a longer time\.
 + Enter the AMI id in the [custom\_ami](cluster-definition.md#custom-ami-section) field within your cluster configuration\.